yasir2000/openwrt-oldwiki-md/IPSec.rst

 == Needed Packages ==
 You need to install OpenSwan, the OpenSwan-Kernel-Module and the L2TPd:
 {{{
-ipkg install openswan kmod_openswan l2tpd
+ipkg install openswan kmod-openswan l2tpd
 }}}

 == Helpful things ==